stevendbrown/student_mixture/README.md

 If you used the cumulative distribution function (CDF) for either a multivariate t-distribution or a Student's t-mixture model, please cite reference 4.
 In addition, for the following cases:

-A. If your data has two or three dimensions, please cite reference 5.
+- If your data has two or three dimensions, please cite reference 5.

-B. If your data has four or more dimensions, please cite references 6 and 7.
+- If your data has four or more dimensions, please cite references 6 and 7.

 # Documentation
 [Student's t-Mixture Model]([https://student-mixture.readthedocs.io/](https://student-mixture.readthedocs.io/))